xbgmsharp/vuestic-postgsail/README.md

 #### Core

-- [ ] Use vuejs/pinia store to access API instead of by compoments
+- [x] Use vuejs/pinia store to access API instead of by compoments
-  - [ ] Offline mode store all API data in browser local storage
+  - [x] Offline mode store all API data in browser local storage
-    - [ ] Refresh if data is older than 10min old
+    - [x] Refresh if data is older than 10min old
-    - [ ] Fallback to localstorage is no internet
+    - [x] Fallback to localstorage if no internet
-  - [ ] Implement global store username, token, cache: logs, moorages, stays
+  - [x] Implement global store username, token, cache: logs, moorages, stays
-    - [ ] Implement offline mode
+    - [x] Implement offline mode

 #### Pages: